To read updates from 2013 and 2012, please click here

 October: A successful and enjoyable work party at Jubilee Green this morning.
 We achieved even more that we had set out to do!
 We scythed the 'flat' area at the northern end in front of the bench, and the whole of the bank to the north of the weeping lime tree.
 Plus a swathe of the bank on the southern side.
 We also scarified the 'flat' area, where we sowed yellow rattle, and also sowed yellow rattle in any bare patches of soil on the southern bank.
 And finally, we scythed around all of the trees and shrubs.
-And top marks to Nick for turning up at 7.00 a.m. and scything in the dark!!!
-And to round things off, the whole event was punctuated by an extremely welcome cup of tea and coffee, plus an excellent Leakers croissant supplied by Jill.
-Paul Arthur
+And top marks to Nick for turning up at 7.00 a.m. and scything in the dark!
+To round things off, the whole event was punctuated by an extremely welcome cup of tea and coffee, plus an excellent Leakers croissant supplied by Jill.

 Thank you very much to everyone who turned up to help at Jubilee Green this evening.
 We did a good job in clearing the grass and weeds from around all nine fruit trees.
 And we finished off by tidying the grass around our Jubilee Oak.
 It is amazing how one hours worth of work can make so much difference to the appearance of a great community asset.